-The next step is to run patient preference studies in three disease areas where patients and clinical research partners already provide expertise: cancer, rheumatoid arthritis and neuromuscular disorders.
-Partners from the pharmaceutical industry will provide more patient preference studies that will cover disease areas from the companies’ portfolio.
+PREFER is planning patient preference studies in three disease areas where patients and clinical research partners already provide expertise: cancer, rheumatoid arthritis and neuromuscular disorders.
+Further on, both academic and industry partners will add more patient preference studies studies that will help us cover different disease areas, methods and research questions.

 By the middle of 2019, we will have drafted recommendations and asked stakeholder advisory groups to test them to see how they work for other disease areas and decision points.
 By the middle of 2021 we expect to have a refined draft.
 Final recommendations will be presented in the autumn of 2021.